civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 33

-No action lies against **His** Majesty, the Minister, the Commissioner, **the Senior Deputy Commissioner**, any Deputy Commissioner, any officer or employee of the Agency or any person acting under the direction of the Commissioner for anything done or omitted to be done in good faith in the administration or discharge of any powers or duties that under any Act of Parliament are intended or authorized to be executed or performed.
+No action lies against His Majesty, the Minister, the Commissioner, the Senior Deputy Commissioner, any Deputy Commissioner, any officer or employee of the Agency or any person acting under the direction of the Commissioner for anything done or omitted to be done in good faith in the administration or discharge of any powers or duties that under any Act of Parliament are intended or authorized to be executed or performed.

 ### Section 223